 - It can involve parents and others in the child’s work for their mutual benefit.

 - It can give opportunities for long term research and other work.

 - It can give pupils valuable experience of working to deadlines.

 How do we set Homework?

-We believe that learning can take place in many different forms and that homework does not always have to be piece of writing.
-We like to offer variety and believe the large range of choice will enable your son or daughter to engage in their Homework Activities.
+We believe that learning can take place in many different forms and that homework does not always have to be a piece of writing.
+We like to offer variety and believe that offering a large range of homework tasks will enable your son or daughter to engage in their Homework Activities.

 All Homework in Key Stage 4 is designed to assist students in preparing for their final exams.
 This will take many forms including; research, revision, developing exam technique, and embedding new skills or new learning.
 The amount of homework given will vary depending on year group and subject, however students in Key Stage 4 should be completing between 1 and 2 hours per night.